List of EastEnders characters introduced in 2003: Jack Dalton

-In 2003, it is revealed that Den had indeed been shot - but the shot had only wounded him.
+In 2003, it is revealed that Den had indeed been shot, but the shot had only wounded him.
 Aided by his mistress Jan Hammond (Jane How), he was able to escape to Spain where he forged a new life.
 Den finally returns to Walford on 29 September 2003.
 The body which had been found, wrongly-identified and buried had actually been the body of the unseen Mr. Vinnicombe, who was said to have been Dalton's predecessor as head of the Firm during the 1980s.

-Dalton had been displeased with Vinnicombe's failure to murder Den, and so ordered a member of The Firm to kill him and dump his body in the canal at the location where Den had been shot - his teeth were then bricked out to prevent dental identification; this implied a power struggle for control of "The Firm" at the time between Dalton and Vinnicombe.
+Dalton had been displeased with Vinnicombe's failure to murder Den, and so ordered a member of The Firm to kill him and dump his body in the canal at the location where Den had been shot – his teeth were then bricked out to prevent dental identification; this implied a power struggle for control of "The Firm" at the time between Dalton and Vinnicombe.
 He also dumped Den's distinctive ring in the canal to further increase the likelihood of the body being identified as that of Den.
 Upon Vinnicombe's demise, Dalton was able to gain firm control of the organisation.

 During his brief spell on screen, Dalton shows a Machiavellian and ruthless streak.
-This is first evident when he first appears onscreen at his nightclub, the "Imperial Room", and receives a visit from Phil Mitchell (Steve McFadden) – the local hardman of Albert Square, a community from East London and it's fictionalized borough: Walford.
+This is first evident when he first appears onscreen at his nightclub, the Imperial Room, and receives a visit from Phil Mitchell (Steve McFadden) – the local hardman of Albert Square, a community from East London and its fictionalised borough: Walford.
 Following Phil's visit, Dalton arranges for one of his neighbours Spencer Moon (Christopher Parker) to get beaten up for using forged currency in his club though Spencer's brother Alfie (Shane Richie) takes the beating by pretending to be Spencer.

-Later on, Dalton discovers that his personal secretary Kate Morton (Jill Halfpenny) is actually a policewoman working undercover at his nightclub.
+Later, Dalton discovers that his personal secretary Kate Morton (Jill Halfpenny) is actually a policewoman working undercover at his nightclub.
 In response, he summons his bouncer George Peters (Andy Beckwith) with the task of killing Kate by raping and murdering her in the latter's house.
-This is nearly successful until Phil, who previously had a one-night stand with Kate, comes to her rescue by knocking out Peters.
+This is nearly successful, until Phil, who previously had a romantic relationship with Kate, comes to her rescue by knocking out Peters.
 The two men later return to Dalton, who blames Peters for failure and confronts Phil over his relationship with Kate.
 Though he is eventually persuaded by Phil to let Kate live scot-free, Dalton tells Phil that he now owes him a favor.